hybrinfox/ppn/README.md

 To be published at UnImplicit2024@EACL2024

+# License

+This dataset and associated code in the repository are distributed under the CC BY-NC 4.0 license.

 # References

 [@Hamborg2017] Hamborg, Felix and Meuschke, Norman and Breitinger, Corinna and Gipp, Bela. \news-please: A Generic News Crawler and Extractor\, 2017, Proceedings of the 15th International Symposium of Information Science